 通過確切的計算，所有陳述中只有少於 4% 的內容符合事實。

-- The man Erich von Däniken, unfortunately, tends too much to force all ancient finds and everything existing here since time immemorial into the area of extraterrestrial intelligences because he is too caught up in these things and has long lost the clear overview, if he ever possessed this at all, which is doubtful after everything that I’ve analyzed.
+- The man Erich von Däniken, unfortunately, tends too much to force all ancient findings and everything existing here since time immemorial into the area of extraterrestrial intelligences because he is too caught up in these things and has long lost the clear overview, if he ever possessed this at all, which is doubtful after everything that I have analysed.

 Well, then you also know what he has written, for example, about the so-called Nazca plain, which is in Peru, if I am correctly oriented?

 - I know what he reports about that, sure.

 Okay, and what does it really concern with the alleged air landing signs or airfields, etc.?

 - The productions represent an astrological calendar as well as an astrological garden.